 Many scholars contend that Genesis borrowed the stories of creation and the Flood from Babylonian manuscripts, particularly the Enuma elish.
 They suggest that biblical writers during or after the Babylonian Exile invented the early parts of Genesis by copying ancient Babylonian myths.
-But were the Babylonians really the first ones to invent an account of the Flood?
-Or does Noah’s flood appear in Egyptian Hieroglyphs?
+But were the Babylonians really the first ones to perpetrate an account of the Flood?
+Or does a memory of Noah’s flood appear earlier, in Egyptian Hieroglyphs?

 The following article is a summary of the research pertaining to Egypt’s Hieroglyphs Contain a Cultural Memory of Creation and Noah’s Flood by Gavin Cox.
 The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.